conan-io/docs/integrations/visual_studio/creating_packages.rst

 .. _visual_studio_packages:

-|visual_logo| Creating and reusing packages based on Visual Studio
+|visual_logo| Creating and reusing packages with Visual Studio
 ==================================================================

 Conan has different helpers to manage Visual Studio and MSBuild based projects.